marcitt/Conclude/README.md

 ##### Installing Tesseract

-To use the OCR library `pytesseract` we need to make sure `tesseract` is installed on the system/PATH, if you follow method 1 conda manages this installation - however tesseract cannot be installed using `pip` so for Method 2 we have to do a system-wide installation.
+To use the OCR library `pytesseract` we need to make sure `tesseract` is installed on the system/PATH, if you follow method 1 conda manages this installation - however tesseract cannot be installed using `pip` so for Method 2 we have to do a system installation.

 Details for installing `tesseract` are included here: https://www.geeksforgeeks.org/python/introduction-to-python-pytesseract-package/